Font size:

 Death Marches

 In mid‑January 1945, the Red Army broke through the German lines.
 As Soviet units approached Cracow, about 70 km from Oświęcim, the Auschwitz authorities began the evacuation of prisoners to concentration camps in the depths of the Third Reich.
-From January 17 to 21, the SS marched about 56,000 prisoners out of the Auschwitz complex.
+From January 17 to 21, the SS marched about 56,000 prisoners - men, women and some children - out of the Auschwitz complex, those who were able to march.
 The prisoners were forced to cover scores of kilometers of evacuation routes to be then carried onwards by rail.
-The SS murdered those who came to the end of their strength and could not go on and shot at escapees.
+On the way, the SS murdered those who came to the end of their strength and could not go on and shot at escapees.
 At least nine thousand Auschwitz prisoners perished in total during the evacuation.

 Death Wall

-A structure erected near the courtyard wall between block 10 and block 11 in Auschwitz I, where for two years, from the autumn of 1941 to the autumn of 1943, SS men conducted a few thousand executions.
+A structure erected near the courtyard wall between Block 10 and Block 11 in Auschwitz I, where for two years, from the autumn of 1941 to the autumn of 1943, SS men conducted a few thousand executions.
 Prisoners were killed by SS men with a shot to the base of the skull from a small‑bore weapon.
 After the execution, the corpses were taken to the crematorium.
-From the autumn of 1943, executions by shooting were conducted in the Birkenau camp.
+From the autumn of 1943, executions by shooting were conducted in the Birkenau camp, near the crematoria.
 The wall was dismantled.
 In 1946, it was reconstructed by former prisoners of the camp employed by the Memorial, which was then being founded.

 Dental gold